-- How well has the responsible person responded to advice and guidance, or other enforcement actions that we have taken in the past? - What is the degree of previous offending (including site-specific offending or previous offending by the responsible person (or companies/directors associated with that person) at other sites) and is there any evidence of wider criminality? - How do they score under our compliance assessment scheme (CAS), where appropriate, and what previous enforcement actions have been taken against the responsible person? - What is the general attitude of the responsible person towards meeting their regulatory obligations and SEPA in general?
+- How well has the responsible person responded to advice and guidance, or other enforcement actions that we have taken in the past? - What is the degree of previous offending (including site-specific offending or previous offending by the responsible person (or companies/directors associated with that person) at other sites) and is there any evidence of wider criminality? - How do they score under our compliance assessment scheme (CAS), where appropriate, and what previous enforcement actions have been taken against the responsible person?
+For example, is there a history of compliance and the offending is uncharacteristic. - What is the general attitude of the responsible person towards meeting their regulatory obligations and SEPA in general?
 For example, in the past has the responsible person worked proactively and constructively with SEPA?